natelewis17/natelewis17.github.io/_posts/2023-12-10-data-collection.md

 The final result after all of that work is a DataFrame with 2519 rows and 11 columns.
 The code provided above is a simplified version of my code used to create my DataFrame so if you would like to see all of the code used or the .csv file I made you can find that in my GitHub repository [here](https://github.com/natelewis17/STAT386_Project).

 Thank you for reading through my blog post.
 Even if you are not interested in learning Japanese at all, I hope you got something of this post.
+If you have any thoughts to questions regarding this post or this project in general feel free to contact me.
 I'd like to finish by encouraging all future statisticians to work with data that pertains to their interests and also a reminder to always be ethical when web scraping.
 さよなら兄弟!